makandra/geordi/README.md

 Example: `geordi branch`

-On the first execution we ask for your Pivotal Tracker API token.
-It will be stored in `~/.config/geordi/global.yml`.
+On the first execution we ask for your Pivotal Tracker API token and for your git initials.
+Both will be stored in `~/.config/geordi/global.yml`.

 **Options**